filipetedim/angular-rating-icons/README.md

 | color-hover | Color for hovered icons.
 This attribute has the highest color priority . | String | 'orange' |

 ### Customization

+You can fully customize the directive by downloading and changing the CSS file in `/src/angular-rating.css`.
+Be mindful that `decimal` type uses specific CSS to reduce the icons to half and position them properly next to their correspondent half.

+Customizing the CSS is at the risk of malfunction of this directive.

 ## Dependencies